 - Supplemental Income: Many use their notary commission to earn additional income, offering services outside their primary occupation.

-- Demand Across Industries: With the need for notarization in real estate, legal, and corporate sectors, notaries find diverse opportunities for work.
+- Demand Across Industries: With the need for notarization in real estate, legal, and corporate sectors, notaries find diverse work opportunities.

 - Contribution to Legal Integrity: Playing a vital role in fraud prevention and document legitimacy provides a sense of purpose and community service.